Pravesh-Sudha/100-Days-of-Code/README.md

 - Writing Github actions CI using Self-hosted runner
 - Using Ec2 instance as Self hosted runner

+### Day 91: Deploy a Cloud-native-monitoring app on Kubernetes project
+- Creating a flask project from scratch
+- Creating a Dockerfile and image of the project
+- Using Boto3, creating a ECR repo and pushing the image
+- Using Boto3, creating a EKS cluster on which the app is deployed

 ... continue updating log for each day ..._

 ## Connect